 • to help students identify ethical issues in their own lives and apply Jewish moral perspectives to those issues

-The Graduate School of JTS provides Jewish Ethics students the opportunity to participate in a breadth and depth of courses unlike any other ethics program.
+The Graduate School of JTS provides Jewish Ethics students the opportunity to participate in a breadth and depth of courses unlike that of any other ethics program.

 The curriculum offers concentrations in: